Paralysis · Herniated Discs · Call Us When You Need a Really Good Lawyer

 Because spinal cord injuries are so serious in the physical damages they cause, any form of compensation is helpful in covering the costs of treatment.
 The quality of your legal representation during an SCI personal injury case is critical to the success of your claim.
 An experienced, knowledgeable, and successful Bakersfield spinal cord injury attorney will know how the law works and how to fight for maximum compensation for catastrophic injuries.
 The legal team at Rodriguez & Associates has decades of experience handling spinal cord injury claims in California and will fight to get the best results possible out of your civil claim.

 Free Consultation With a Bakersfield Spinal Cord Injury Attorney

-Rodriguez & Associates is conveniently located in downtown Bakersfield, California, in the oldest free-standing brick building in the county.
+Rodriguez & Associates is conveniently located in downtown Bakersfield, California.
 We are available for weekend and evening appointments, charge no fee for consultations and speak both English and Spanish.
 To contact us, please call (661) 323-1400 to schedule a free consultation with a spinal cord injury lawyer in Bakersfield, CA.